Integrate NVIDIA as an embedding provider

 Before you can use the NVIDIA integration to generate embeddings, you must add the integration to a new collection.

-You can’t change a collection’s embedding provider or embedding generation method after you create it.
+You cannot change a collection’s embedding provider or embedding generation method after you create it.
 To use a different embedding provider, you must create a new collection with a different embedding provider integration.

 • Astra Portal